ahmedwael19/ds-practice-2025/docs/README.md

+---

 # Project Documentation

 ## Overview
 This project implements a **microservices-based architecture** using **gRPC** and **Flask** to facilitate transaction validation and book recommendation services.
 The system consists of multiple services communicating over gRPC, with an **Orchestrator API** acting as a central gateway.

 ## Services Overview

 ### 1. **Fraud Detection Service (`fraud_detection`)**
-- Validates transactions by analyzing user and credit card information.
+- Analyzes user and credit card details.
-- Determines if a transaction is fraudulent.
+- Uses both rule-based checks (e.g., card velocity) and advanced AI analysis.
+- Logs every step with a standardized format.
+- Returns a simple approval decision based on high-confidence fraud signals.

 ### 2. **Transaction Verification Service (`transaction_verification`)**
-- Verifies the validity of a credit card and purchase details.
+- Validates transaction details such as item information, credit card format, and Luhn algorithm check.
-- Ensures transaction integrity.
+- Logs validation results concisely.
+- Returns an approval status along with a clear rejection message when needed.

 ### 3. **Book Suggestions Service (`suggestions`)**
-- Recommends books based on user purchases.
+- Provides book recommendations based on the user's purchase.
+- Calls OpenAI’s GPT model to generate suggestions and formats them as a JSON array.
+- Uses consistent logging for AI prompt and response handling.

 ### 4. **Orchestrator Service (`orchestrator`)**
-- Manages and coordinates requests across all services.
-- Exposes an HTTP API (`/checkout`) using **Flask**.
+- Acts as the API gateway using Flask.
-- Calls fraud detection, transaction verification, and book suggestion services in parallel.
+- Receives checkout requests, generates a unique correlation ID, and concurrently calls the Fraud Detection, Transaction Verification, and Book Suggestions services.
+- Aggregates responses:
+  - If either Fraud Detection or Transaction Verification rejects the order, a clear rejection message is set.
+  - If both approve, the order is approved and book suggestions are included.
+- Always returns a `"suggestedBooks"` key (an empty array if no suggestions) to maintain a consistent API response.
+- Logs each step with a uniform and concise format.

 ---

 ## Project Structure

 ```
 .
 ├── README.md